 Stirling Point & Foveaux Walkway

 With a summit at 824 feet above sea level, a walk up Bluff Hill provides inspiring views of Foveaux Strait, Stewart Island, and the rest of Southland.
-This is a great vantage point to take in the history of Bluff, so take it all in followed by a tour of the heritage trail and visit to the Bluff Maritime Museum.
-For the adventurous take to the Motopohue Mountain Bike Trail on Bluff Hill.
+This is a great vantage point to consider the history of Bluff, with more to be found at the Bluff Maritime Museum and on a journey around the Bluff Heritage Trail.
+For the more adventurous, the Motopohue Mountain Bike Trail on Bluff Hill provides thrills.

 Check out our Southland events calendar and find out what is coming up so you can plan your trip south.View